Duke-Translational-Bioinformatics/reproducible-research-anecdotes/version_control/tracking_changes/README.md

 ####Git Workflow
 When you work with a git repository, you will do one or more of the following:
-  + create a git repository
+  + create a git repository (git init)
   + do things to change the files in the repository
-  + stage changes to the repository
+  + stage changes to the repository (git add, git rm, git mv)
-  + restore unstaged changed files to their last committed state
+  + restore unstaged changed files to their last committed state (git checkout -- file)
-  + find the difference between changed files and their committed versions
+  + find the difference between changed files and their committed versions (git diff, git diff --staged)
-  + unstage changes before they are committed
+  + unstage changes before they are committed (git reset HEAD file)
-  + commit changes to the repository
+  + commit changes to the repository (git commit)
-  + view the commit history for the repository, or a file within the repository
+  + view the commit history for the repository, or a file within the repository (git log)
-  + replace a file with a version of the file committed previously
+  + replace a file with a version of the file committed previously (git checkout $LONGCHECKSUM file; git add file; git commit file)

 Once a changed file is staged, it can be: